drewloewe/self-assessments/final.md

 &#10004; Complete

-*   All questions answered fully and clearly, with specifics and support for observations or generalizations?
+*   All required questions answered fully and clearly, with specifics and support for observations or generalizations?
 *  Abundant evidence of the writer digging into the questions and providing a thoughtful, detailed reflection on an adult learning experience?
-* If an argument for a particular overall course grade is presented, is that argument backed up by reasons and evidence?
 *   Careful attention throughout to editing and proofreading.
 Unhampered by disruptive errors (e.g. comma splice, fused sentence, subject-verb glitches), careless errors (e.g., dropped quotes, it's/its), or mere mistakes (e.g., repeated/missing words, typos).
 *   The sentences throughout sound like a human being communicating something interesting to an equal.
 Sentences sound like a human being speaking in [a middle-level style between formal and informal](http://drewloewe.net/prose-style/)?
 *   Shows careful attention to usage judgments throughout, including those listed [here](https://github.com/drewloewe/editing-and-formatting-guide/blob/master/advice-on-errors-and-usage.md).